robertmsale/codex-remote/README.md

   - If `tmux` is available on the remote host, sessions run detached in `tmux`.
   - Otherwise it falls back to `nohup` and tracks the process PID.
 - **Stop button**: stops the current remote job (kills tmux session or PID) or local process.
-- **Key-based SSH**: store a single global private key in Apple Keychain.
+- **Key-based SSH**: store a single global private key in secure storage (Keychain / Android Keystore).
 - **Password is never stored**: password is only used as a setup/bootstrapping path to get keys installed.
 - **Optional auto-commit**: if the final structured response includes a non-empty `commit_message`, the app runs `git add -A && git commit -m "<commit_message>"` (only if there are changes).